HelloThisIsFlo/Nelson-Approved/README.md

   mashape_key: "YOUR_API_KEY"
 ```

-Alternatively you can choose to not use the semantic analysis service altogether.
+Alternatively, you can choose to not use the semantic analysis service altogether.
 In that case, you can simply use the mock implementation of the network layer that is
 provided at `NelsonApproved.AiNetworkMock`